The Peacock

 • You're perfectly placed for walking in the beautiful Peak District, Britain's first national park.
 Numerous guided routes are available from reception, and the well-known Pennine Way and Bakewell-Monsal Head trail both start nearby

-• Head to some of Britain’s finest stately homes – guests get complimentary tickets to the beautifully preserved and much-filmed Haddon Hall (less than a mile away), as well as 20% off tickets to nearby Chatsworth, which is surrounded by stunning parkland
+• Head to some of Britain’s finest stately homes – guests get complimentary tickets to the beautifully preserved and much-filmed Haddon Hall (less than a mile away), there's also nearby Chatsworth, which is surrounded by stunning parkland

 • Explore ancient villages and charming market towns such as Bakewell and Buxton.
 Eyam (6 miles away) is particularly pretty and is famous for its 1665 plague outbreak, when villagers quarantined themselves to prevent the disease spreading